 Travel

-Amidst the chaos of research, life and everything in between, I try to travel out of the country or to new places frequently in order to broaden my world view.
+Amidst the chaos of research, life and everything in between, I try to travel to new places as often as I can to explore and take time for myself.
 Below are some photos documenting those travels!

 2021

 Continued my fieldwork, went on some local hikes and even got some urchins in the lab while keeping myself and community safe during Covid.
-Also assisted in some seagrass experiment breakdown out at the Bodega Marine Lab for Karolina Zabinski and Brooke Benson.
+Also assisted in some seagrass experiment breakdown out at the Bodega Marine Lab.

 2020